-Through an approach that combines an array of biosensors with differential sensitivities as well as neural network processing, the content levels of five metals (copper, lead, zinc, arsenic and mercury) are semi-quantified simultaneously into concentration ranges.
-This method takes into full account the respective bioavailabilities of the metals and their interactions when in solution, unlike conventional analytical measurements.
+Using an approach combining a battery of bioprobes with differential sensitivities and neural network processing, the levels of five metals (copper, lead, zinc, arsenic and mercury) are semi-quantified simultaneously according to concentration ranges.